gilecheverria/F1001B-202313/README.md

 - **ls**: list the contents of a directory
 - **cd**: change to another directory
-- **pdw**: print the working directory.
+- **pwd**: print the working directory.
 Show where I am at the moment
 - **mkdir**: create a new directory

 ## Git commands